Evening (film): Plot

 The younger guests dance drunkenly and dive into the sea from a clifftop: Buddy joins in but fails to surface, prompting a panicked search.
-When Buddy reappears at the top of the cliff, Ann expresses her anger at the prank and berates him for building her up as his true love and possibly for repressing his feelings for others.
+When he reappears at the top of the cliff, Ann expresses her anger at the prank and berates him for building her up as his true love and possibly for repressing his feelings for others.
 Storming off, she and Harris slip off to his secret hideaway and make love.

-Buddy, seeking Ann, stumbles into the road and is hit by a car.
+Seeking Ann, Buddy stumbles into the road and is hit by a car.
 He is found, but too late to save him.
-The following morning, Ann and Harris, oblivious to what transpired the night before, jokingly consider sailing away, but at the Wittenborn's they hear the news of Buddy.
+The following morning, Ann and Harris, oblivious to what transpired the night before, jokingly consider sailing away, but at the Wittenborns' they hear the news of Buddy.

-In the present day, Lila (Meryl Streep) arrives at Ann's bedside to comfort her and reminisce.
+In the present day, Lila arrives at Ann's bedside to comfort her and reminisce.
 Ann recalls a day when she ran into Harris in the street in New York City.
 By then she had one daughter and was on the verge of moving to Los Angeles, and he was married with a son.
 He declared he still loved her before they exchanged cordial goodbyes.

 As Lila leaves, she tells Nina about Harris and reassures her that her mother did not make any mistakes in her life.
 Nina sits with Ann, who encourages her daughter to have a happy life.

 Nina finally musters the courage to tell her boyfriend Luc she is pregnant with their child.
-An ecstatic Luc proudly announces the news to Constance and promises he always will be there for Nina.
+Ecstatic, Luc proudly announces the news to Constance and promises he always will be there for Nina.
 Their joy is interrupted by Ann's nurse, who urges the women to rush to bid Ann farewell.